andyroiiid/andyroiiid.github.io/_personal_projects/haru-v.md

 toc: true
 ---

 This is my latest personal engine project.
-After playing around with engines like Source, Quake, and IW, I decided to put what I've learned so far into use.
+After building Source SDK from source and playing around with Hammer editor, I decided to put what I've learned so far into use.

 ## Scripting Demo Video